-The World Health Organization: What you need to know about the U.N. agency in Trump’s crosshairs
+The WHO: What you need to know about the U.N. agency that Trump snubbed and Biden rejoined

 Around the world, the organization says, it employs more than 7,000 people, from doctors, scientists and epidemiologists to administrators, policy experts and economists.

+This week, an independent panel criticized the organization for failing to be tougher on China and responding too slowly to the early outbreaks.

+The agency’s relationship with Beijing has continued to be tumultuous.
+A WHO-led mission to investigate the origins of the coronavirus chafed against Chinese bureaucracy and restrictions for nearly a year before it was finally let into the country this month.

-What has it done?
+What else has it done?

 In its more than 70-year history, the WHO has tackled some of the world’s most pressing health issues, including emergencies.
-It helped eliminate small pox and all but eliminate polio.
+It helped eliminate smallpox and all but eliminate polio.
 It supports the administration of measles vaccines worldwide.
 More recently it played a role in the 2003 SARS outbreak, the 2009 H1N1 influenza outbreak and the 2014 Ebola outbreak in West Africa.

 But it also has had its share of difficulties.

 In the 1960s, the WHO “suffered a colossal setback with the failure of global efforts to eradicate malaria,” wrote The Washington Post’s Alan Sipress in “The Fatal Strain: On the Trail of Avian Flu and the Coming Pandemic.”
-“It was emblematic of a broader resurgence of infectious disease as microbes mutated, outsmarting new medicines and vaccines, exploiting environmental degradation, poverty, population growth, and humanity’s lapses in vigilance.”
+“It was emblematic of a broader resurgence of infectious-disease as microbes mutated, outsmarting new medicines and vaccines, exploiting environmental degradation, poverty, population growth, and humanity’s lapses in vigilance.”

-The organization also came under criticism for its response to the 2014 Ebola outbreak, with some health experts saying the body was too slow to act on an outbreak that resulted in more than 10,000 deaths.
+The organization also came under criticism for its response to the 2014 Ebola outbreak, with some health experts saying the body was too slow to act in the face of an outbreak that resulted in more than 10,000 deaths.

 During the ongoing coronavirus pandemic, the organization has faced criticism for hewing too close to China and praising the country’s initial response to the crisis.